 The frame of the gun is a matte polymer with stippled sections on the front, sides and rear of the grip.
 I found the gun felt solid in the hand, especially with the lower lip jutting down on the magazine.
 The front of the magazine lip also has the stippling.

 The gun’s patridge sights are a serrated front ramp and a serrated square-notched rear sight.
 Both front and rear sights are drift adjustable for windage.
 The sights are designed to be smooth and snag-free.

 The slide has a loaded chamber indicator that is a small window in the top of the slide/chamber junction.
 This allows you to visually see the case rim of a chambered round.
-The bullet casing can also been seen in a relief in the right side of the slide immediately in front of the extractor.
+The bullet case can also been seen in relief on the right side of the slide immediately in front of the extractor.

 The Smith and Wesson Bodyguard has a 2.75” barrel.
 The gun is 5.4” in length, 4.1” in height, and a very svelte 0.75” in width.
 At 11.85 ozs., it is very light, yet retains enough weight and size that it does not handle like a toy.

 A word about field stripping.
 When I first went to break the gun down, I had trouble with the takedown lever.
 It did not seem to rotate down as instructed in the manual.
 I soon learned that the lever had a slight redesign not yet found in the manual.